lin-stephanie/astro-antfustyle-theme/src/content/blog/sync-updates.md

 ogImage: true
 ---

-Opening this post suggests that you may already be using the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme) --- thank you for choosing it!
+Opening this post suggests that you may already be using the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme) — thanks for choosing it!

 This guide provides instructions on how to stay up-to-date with the latest theme versions and manage your project dependencies effectively.
 Let's dive into the steps!

 ## Updating to the Latest Theme Version

 If you've made significant changes to your project, syncing may not be straightforward.
-You may consider checking the [theme's changelog](../../changelog/) and manually updating each file selectively (this is the only option if you're not using Git).
+You may consider checking the the [changelog](../../changelog/) or [releases](https://github.com/lin-stephanie/astro-antfustyle-theme/releases), and manually updating each file selectively (this is the only option if you're not using Git).
 Alternatively, for a more efficient approach, you can follow the steps below.

 Before syncing, pay special attention  to directories or files you have customized or modified, such as: `src/content/`, `public/`, `src/config.ts`, `ec.config.mjs`, `src/pages/manifest.webmanifest.js`, and any new CSS files you've created for style modifications.